-- I. Instructional Tenure Track (adopted by voting faculty on 4/12/17) - A. Definition of Instructional Tenure Track - B. Ranks in the Instructional Tenure Track - C. Criteria for Appointment and Promotion in the Instructional Tenure Track - II.
-Clinical Instructional Track (as of 6/2006) - A. Definition of Clinical Instructional Track - B. Ranks in the Clinical Instructional Track - C. Criteria for Appointment and Promotion in the Clinical Instructional Track - III.
-Research Track (adopted by voting faculty on 4/12/17) - A. Definition of the Research Track - B. University of Michigan Research Scientist and Research Professor Tracks Appointment and Promotion Policies - C. School of Dentistry Research Track Policies - IV.
-Supplemental Appointments and other Titles (as of 6/2006) - A. Definition of Supplemental and Other Titles - B. Supplemental Appointments - C. Supplemental Promotions - D. Joint Appointment Criteria - V. Appendix - A. Documentation required and approvals for a new full time faculty appointment - B. Documentation required and approvals for an new adjunct faculty appointment - C. Documentation required and approvals for a full time faculty reappointment - D. Documentation required and approvals for a full time faculty promotion - E. For promotion of an adjunct faculty member, refer to SOD Administrative Policies and Guidelines, Number 200.500, Guidelines for Appointment and Promotion of Adjunct Clinical Track Faculty
+- Mission, Core Values, and the Schools Environment Professional Behavior (adopted by voting faculty on 3/26/2021) - II.
+Instructional Tenure Track (adopted by voting faculty on 4/12/17) - A. Definition of Instructional Tenure Track - B. Ranks in the Instructional Tenure Track - C. Criteria for Appointment and Promotion in the Instructional Tenure Track - III.
+Clinical Instructional Track (as of 12/2022) - A. Definition of Clinical Instructional Track - B. Ranks in the Clinical Instructional Track - C. Criteria for Appointment and Promotion in the Clinical Instructional Track - IV.
+Research Track (adopted by voting faculty on 4/12/17) - A. Definition of the Research Track - B. University of Michigan Research Scientist and Research Professor Tracks Appointment and Promotion Policies - C. School of Dentistry Research Track Policies - V. Supplemental Appointments and other Titles (as of 6/2006) - A. Definition of Supplemental and Other Titles - B. Supplemental Appointments - C. Supplemental Promotions - D. Joint Appointment Criteria - VI.
+APT Document Appendix - A. Documentation and approvals required for faculty appointment, reappointment and promotion - B. Guidelines for the Appointment and Promotion of Adjunct Clinical Track Faculty, U-M School of Dentistry - C. Description of Arm's-Length External Reviewer, Local Arm's Length Reviewer and Letters of Reference - D. 10-Year Tenure Clock Examples